williamandrews2/FormValidation/README.md

+# Form Validation Project

 ## Introduction
 A small form validation project built as part of The Odin Project curriculum.
 The form uses custom JavaScript validation to provide live, inline feedback as the user fills it out.
+A live preview can be found [here](https://williamandrews2.github.io/FormValidation/).

 ## Features
 - Live inline validation for: